chaosparrot/talon_hud/README.md

 ## Advanced usage

 You can tweak more about the HUD and use it in more advanced ways if you feel like tinkering around.
-For changing the appearance of the HUD, you can take a look at the [Changing appearance and audio](APPEARANCE.md) page.
+For changing the appearance of the HUD, you can take a look at the [Changing appearance](APPEARANCE.md) page.
 For customizing and creating your own content, you can have a look at the [Customization](CUSTOMIZATION.md) page.

 ### Preferences folder